Wire Transfer Fraud: how can you prevent it?

 Contact law enforcement

 Then (or in parallel), you have to contact law enforcement to report the internet fraud.
-There are several legal entities to contact for the wire transfer fraud recovery process:
+There are several legal entities to contact for the money recovery process:

 1. The Internet crime complaints center.
 They’re a division of the FBI in charge of Internet crimes.
 Explain the situation and give them all the scam details.
 Send them a copy of the scam emails and text messages (or a transcript of the phone call in case of vishing) with the wire instructions.
 They’ll issue you an IC3 number.